 About

 At Leslie Frost Public School (LFPS), we are committed to helping students become the best they can be in a safe and caring learning environment.
-We are a Junior Kindergarten to Grade 6 school that offers both French Immersion and English programs.
+We are a Junior Kindergarten to Grade 7 English, and Grade 1 to Grade 6 French Immersion (FI) school.

 After Grade 6

-All students moving on from Grade 6 to Grade 7 from LFPS continue their studies at Central Senior School.
-Visit their website for more information.
+FI students moving on from Grade 6 to Grade 7 from LFPS continue their studies at Central Senior School (CSS).
+Visit the CSS website for more information.

 School history